databricks-industry-solutions/many-model-forecasting/README.md

 ## Introduction

-Bootstrap your large scale forecasting solution on Databricks with Many Models Forecasting (MMF) Project.
+Bootstrap your large-scale forecasting solution on Databricks with Many Models Forecasting (MMF) Project.

-MMF accelerates the development of Sales / Demand Forecasting solution by automating all phases of the ML lifecycle.
+MMF accelerates the development of Sales / Demand Forecasting solutions by automating all phases of the ML lifecycle.
 This includes data exploration, preparation, training, backtesting, scoring, and deployment.
 It follows the configuration over code approach and requires no coding.
 MMF can model hundreds or thousands of time series at the same time leveraging Spark's powerful compute.